chef/automate/components/docs-chef-io/content/automate/DR.md

         - To run the restore command, you need the airgap bundle.
 Get the Automate HA airgap bundle from the location `/var/tmp/` in Automate instance.
 For example: `frontend-4.x.y.aib`.

-        - In case the airgap bundle is not present at `/var/tmp`, the same can be copied from the bastion node to the Automate node.
+        - In case the airgap bundle is not present at `/var/tmp`, it can be copied from the bastion node to the Automate frontend node

         - Run the command at the Automate node of Automate HA cluster to get the applied config: